 Ana is our beautiful golden Belgian with a white mane and tail.
 Ana looks fantastic on any of our carriages and especially striking on our Cinderella's with gold accents.
 Ana is a true love bug that adores human attention.
 She is brave and steady.
 As carriage horses go, a perfect lady indeed!

-King Cole is our tallest white horse at eighteen hands high at the shoulder.
+King Cole is our tallest white horse at nearly eighteen hands high at the shoulder.
 While all our carriage horses are also riding horses King Cole is an especially pretty mover under saddle.
 We think "his highness" may have aspirations as a dressage horse for the Queens court.

 Dapper Dan and Princely are our gorgeous new team of half brother carriage horses.
 Younger horses currently in training for commercial carriage rides.
 We pick the events we allow them to service carefully to insure we are instilling trust and confidence in these gorgeous boys.

 Clyde is one of our spectacular Clydesdale's.
 Always recognizable by the heavy feathering on their white legs our Clyde also has a full tail and a long, long mane hair that is the envy of the ladies.
 Clyde is a fearless steady fellow who we can always rely on for relaxing carriage rides.
 As carriage horses go Clyde is one of the best!

 Prince is a beautiful snow white horse with a majestic air about him.
 He always carries himself with an arched neck, proud attitude, and alert bright eyed demeanor.
 His ears are always perked and he stands like a statue.
 He is absolutely fantastic for picture shoots and is truly photogenic.
 He loves attention, the cameras, and people.
 Living up to his Royal pedigree Prince is truly charming.